Filter by College

 What’s special about this program?

 Education students are taught by nationally recognized faculty.
 In addition to comprehensive coursework, students begin their field experiences freshman year, working with diverse populations in a variety of settings.
-In their final year, our students engage in two semester-long student teaching placements, gaining real world experience in the classroom.
+In their final year, our students engage in a student teaching placement, gaining real world experience in the classroom.

-Our college offers study abroad courses and student teaching placements in Greece, Europe, Cayman Island and more!
+Our college offers study abroad courses and student teaching placements in Greece, Spain and more!

 ETE is accredited by the National Council for Accreditation of Teacher Education.